AIComputing101/gpu-programming-101/modules/module5/content.md

 # Module 5: Performance Considerations and GPU Optimization

-> Environment note: Examples and profiling workflows are validated using Docker images with CUDA 12.9.1 and ROCm 7.0 (rocm/dev-ubuntu-22.04:7.0-complete) for consistent toolchains.
+> Environment note: Examples and profiling workflows are validated using Docker images with CUDA 12.9.1 and ROCm latest (rocm/dev-ubuntu-22.04:latest) for consistent toolchains.

 ## Table of Contents
 1. [Introduction to GPU Performance Optimization](#introduction)